EndPointCorp/end-point-blog/2011/12/19/nifty-in-button-confirmation.html.md

 end
 ```

 CoffeeScript is a beautiful language that compiles to JavaScript, which I prefer to JavaScript itself.
-You can read more about it [here](http://jashkenas.github.com/coffee-script/).
-Let's take a look at the **CoffeeScript** that makes this button work:
+You can read more about it [here](https://coffeescript.org/).
+Let’s take a look at the **CoffeeScript** that makes this button work:

 ```js
 $('a#delete_all.no_danger').hover( ->